weni-ai/ia-platform-frontend/README.md

 ### Environment Variables

-You can set environment variables in your OS or write on .env file.
+You can set environment variables in your OS or write on config.js.tmpl file.

 | Variable | Type | Default | Description |
 |--|--|--|--|